 It should be noted that the Province did enact a reduced Education rate for these small scale on-farm businesses regardless of whether a municipality has opted to have the subclasses apply or not.
-According to MPAC, the assessment related to these subclasses will likely not be identified until late 2018.
+MPAC had indicated that the assessment related to these subclasses would likely not be identified until late 2018, however at this time there are not any properties in Haldimand County that have been assessed in these subclasses.
 As such, the overall financial impact is not known at this time.
 However, as the maximum assessment eligible for each property is limited to \$50,000 combined for both subclasses, staff do not feel it will have a material impact on approved budgets (maximum reduction for each qualifying property is less than \$1,000 annually).
-Once the assessments have been identified, any shortfalls in current budgets will form part of the overall surplus/deficit for 2018 and future budgets can be amended if necessary to address the impacts of the optional subclasses.
-It is being recommended that Council adopt both of the eligible subclasses to support local farmers and to help diversify their operations and grow our local economy.
+Once the assessments have been identified, any shortfalls in current budgets will form part of the overall surplus/deficit for 2019 and future budgets can be amended if necessary to address the impacts of the optional subclasses.
+Council adopted both of the eligible subclasses in 2018 to support local farmers and to help diversify their operations and grow our local economy.